 - Share small & actionable tips to improve your skills.

 The Quick-start Guide is a good place to get started.

-You can also dig into all of the articles, or pick a particular section:
+You can also dig into a particular section:

 Working With Less

 Unless you’re a professional photographer, you probably don’t need a lot of camera gear to take beautiful photos.
 You just need a few key pieces based on what you like to shoot most.

 Forcing yourself to work with less can really help you focus more on the picture making and being creative.
 It helps you more quickly learn what your specific equipment is best suited for and how it will help you achieve a certain look.